-- Swallow the medicine whole with a cup of water, with or without food.
-Do not break, crush, or chew tablets. - Take this medicine at approximately the same time each day. - Missed dose: If you miss a dose, and it is less than 12 hours until your next dose, skip the missed dose and go back to your normal schedule.
-If you miss a dose, and it is more than 12 hours until your next dose, take the missed dose.
+- Swallow the medicine whole with or without food daily.
+Do not take with a high-fat meal (1,000 calories and 58 grams of fat).
+Do not split, crush, or chew tablets. - Take this medicine at the same time each day. - Missed dose: If you miss a dose, take it as soon as you think about it ONLY if your next dose is due in more than 12 hours.
+If your next dose is due in LESS than 12 hours, then skip the missed dose and take your next dose at the regular time.
 Do not take 2 doses within 12 hours.
-Do not take 2 doses at the same time or extra doses. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+Do not replace a vomited dose. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
 If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature.
-Protect from light, moisture, and humidity. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
-Some facilities have take-back programs and/or other options.
+Do not remove the desiccant canister from the bottle. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
+Some facilities have unused medicine take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.